ZinnunMalikov/Sleep-Deprivation-Ancillary/index.md

 - The National Sleep Foundation counducted an online survey study regarding the sleep of Americans in December 2014 and received responses from 1,029 adults aged 18 years or older.
 The survey asked participants about their sleep quality, time spent in bed, estimate of actual sleep obtained, etc.

 # 2. Introduction for Data Analysis
-1. `Q10_a`: sleep quality, 5-point Likert Scale (1: very poor, 2: poor, 3: fair, 4: good, 5: very good)
+1. `Q10_a`: sleep quality, 5-point Scale (1: very poor, 2: poor, 3: fair, 4: good, 5: very good)
 2. `DOV_WEEKTIME`: average minutes spent in bed per day on weekdays
 3. `DOV_WEEKEND`: average minutes spent in bed per day on weekends
 4. `DOV_TOTALWEEK`: estimate of actual sleep obtained per day on weekdays (in minutes)
 5. `DOV_TOTALWEEK`: estimate of actual sleep obtained per day on weekendss (in minutes)
-6. `Q2_ampmA`: whether time went to bed on weekdays is a.m. or p.m.
-7. `Q3_ampmA`: whether time went to bed on weekends is a.m. or p.m.
-8. `Q14a`: how often do health problems make it difficult to get a good night’s sleep, 5-point Likert Scale (1: never, 2: rarely, 3: sometimes, 4: often, 5: always)
-9. `Q15_a`: how often does outside noise (ex: street noise, sirens) make it more difficult to get a good night's sleep, 5-point Likert Scale (1: never, 2: rarely, 3: sometimes, 4: often, 5: always)
-10. `Q15_b`: how often does inside noise (ex: television, other people, snoring) make it more difficult to get a good night's sleep, 5-point Likert Scale (1: never, 2: rarely, 3: sometimes, 4: often, 5: always)
-11. `Q15_c`: how often does light (from either inside or outside) make it more difficult to get a good night's sleep, 5-point Likert Scale (1: never, 2: rarely, 3: sometimes, 4: often, 5: always)
+6. `Q15_c`: how often does light (from either inside or outside) make it more difficult to get a good night's sleep, 5-point Likert Scale (1: never, 2: rarely, 3: sometimes, 4: often, 5: always)
-12. `Q15_d`: how often does temperature (too hot or too cold) make it more difficult to get a good night's sleep, 5-point Likert Scale (1: never, 2: rarely, 3: sometimes, 4: often, 5: always)
-13. `Q15_e`: how often does temperature (uncomfortable mattress) make it more difficult to get a good night's sleep, 5-point Likert Scale (1: never, 2: rarely, 3: sometimes, 4: often, 5: always)
-14. `Q16`: how motivated to make sure have enough time to sleep, 5-point Likert Scale (1: extremely motivated, 2: very motivated, 3: somewhat motivated, 4: not that motivated, 5: not motivated at all)
-15. `Q17`: how important a part of routine is going to bed at a suitable time, 5-point Likert Scale (1: extremely , 2: very important, 3: somewhat important, 4: not that important, 5: not important at all)
-16. `Q22`: whether have been diagnosed sleep disorder (Yes/No)
-17. `Q23`: answered only if answer for Q22 is 'Yes', what type of sleep disorder (3 choices: sleep apnea, insomnia, other sleep disorder)

 ```markdown
 Syntax highlighted code block